digama0/mmj2/INSTALL.md

 ~~~~

 This is created in the current directory.
-You can move it to its final loation with:
+You can move it to its final location with:

 ~~~~
 mv mmj2.jar mmj2jar/